 What we liked

-100% uptime SLA: While even high-performance VPS hosting providers hesitate to offer anything more than a 99.99% uptime guarantee, DreamHost web hosting plans promise a perfect 100% uptime.
-If your site goes down for even a minute, you’re eligible for free credits that can be redeemed against any of its products in the future.
+100% uptime SLA: While even high-performance VPS hosting providers hesitate to offer anything beyond a 99.99% uptime guarantee, DreamHost web hosting plans promise 100% uptime.
+If your site goes down for even a minute, you're eligible for free credits that can be redeemed against any of its products in the future.

 Automated site builder with AI: DreamHost may not offer as many AI tools as Hostinger, but its proprietary site builder, Liftoff, is very beginner-friendly and customizable.
 It's a WordPress-native platform with an AI site assistant, help center, content generator, and a library of predesigned components.